StrawHatHacker/Shiro-The-Discord-Bot/README.md

   > Shows an overview of the server's enabled or disabled settings. note: certain functions are toggled off by default and you have to toggle them on using the *>toggle* command
 * **\>serverinfo**
   > Returns information related to the server: Icon, Onwer, Region, Member Count, Emoji Count, Text, Voice Channels and Roles
-* **\>userinfo [member]**
+* **\>userinfo [mention or name]**
-  > Returns information related to a user: Icon, Full Name, ID, Status, Presence, Highest Role, Join Date, Account Creation Date, Roles or Key Permissions
+  > Returns information related to a member in the server: Icon, Full Name, ID, Status, Presence, Highest Role, Join Date, Account Creation Date, Roles or Key Permissions
 * **\>botstatus**
   > Returns information related to the bot: Icon, Language, Ping, Api Ping Time, Bot Uptime, System Uptime, Guilds/Users, System Info and useful links (Alias: *\>ping*)
 * **\>invite \<`bot` or `server`\>**